 1. Trust in the Lord

-I. For Salvation: “He who began a good work in you will carry it on to completion.”
-(Philippians 1:6-NIV)
+I. Trust God for salvation – Philippians 1:6 says the God who began a good work in me will carry it to completion.

 2. Delight in the Lord

-I. “Delight” means to “enjoy” Akin to the loving relationship of a husband and wife.
+I. In keeping with Proverbs 5:18 “delight” means to “enjoy” akin to the loving relationship of a husband and wife.

 3. Commit your way